CamiloGTR/awesome-software-for-students/README.md

 ## Office Suite
 * [Google Docs](https://www.google.com/docs/about/): Collaborative  editing and styling tools to help you easily format text and paragraphs.
-* [Microsoft Office Online](https://www.office.com/) (*): Online office suite offered by Microsoft, which allows users to create and edit files using lightweight Office web apps (Word, Excel, PowerPoint and OneNote).
+* [Microsoft Office Online](https://www.office.com/): Online office suite offered by Microsoft, which allows users to create and edit files using lightweight Office web apps (Word, Excel, PowerPoint and OneNote).
 * [Libre Office](https://www.libreoffice.org/): Free office suite, open source, and compatible with .doc, .docx, .xls, .xlsx, .ppt, .pptx files.
 Updated regularly.
 * [Zoho](https://www.zoho.com/): Web-based office suite containing many tools such as wikis, web conferencing, customer relationship management, project management, invoicing, and other applications.

 ## Note Taking
 * [One Note](https://www.onenote.com/download): Microsoft app to take notes.
 It's quite useful if you use a pen or you can use a touchpad.
-* [Google Keep](https://keep.google.com/): Google Keep is a note-taking service developed by Google.
+* [Google Keep](https://keep.google.com/): Note-taking service developed by Google.
-* [Evernote](https://evernote.com/): Evernote is the app that keeps your notes organized.
+* [Evernote](https://evernote.com/): App that keeps your notes organized.
 Memos are synced so they're accessible anywhere, and searchable so you always find what you need
 * [Dark Room](http://jjafuller.com/dark-room/): A full-screen text editor that makes writing on your computer like using a typewriter: an empty screen with just your words on it.
 Windows only
 * [Markdownify](https://markdownify.js.org/):  A minimal Markdown editor.
 * [Etherpad](http://etherpad.org/): Customizable open source online editor providing collaborative editing in really real-time.